 For Safari 11 and above, we create a non-cookie-based tracking ID for that browser.
 This isn’t visible to your visitors and doesn’t appear on the browser, although it may appear in some tracking tools as source of traffic.

-Yes, there is logic to detect the locale of the browser and display the banner and opt out page in the corresponding language.
-AdRoll supported languages are English, French, German, Dutch, Spanish, and Japanese.
+We use logic to detect the locale of the browser and display the banner in the corresponding language.
+AdRoll supported languages include English, French, German, Dutch, Spanish, Italian, and Japanese.
 English is the default for any unsupported languages.

-You will not be able to see reporting by OS (i.e. Apple or Android) or browser (i.e. Chrome, Firefox...) in your dashboard, as reporting is not broken out by device type.
-We recommend monitoring lift in impressions, CTRs, CPCs, and CPA after 2-4 weeks.
+You can't break down your campaign reporting by browser, but we recommend monitoring lift in impressions, CTRs, CPCs, and CPA after 2-4 weeks.
 Also, if you use Google Analytics you can add "browser" as a secondary dimension to break out performance on Safari.